Welcome to our roundup of the best 4 person tents on the market just now!

 On the other hand, the Coleman Sundome would work well if you’re not a beginner camper, but a festival goer.
 As the camping tent isn’t too expensive, it’s not a huge shame if it gets damaged by drunk partiers.

 It’s easy to set up, which pairs well with the festival scene.
 The manufacturers designed the tent with the goal of it being up in about 10 minutes.

 If it rains while you’re there, no worries.
 The Weathertec system and doubly thick rain fly should help keep you dry.
 Although, some customers had issues with leaks, so grab some waterproofing spray and seam seal just in case.

 Plus, try to avoid the harshest of weather conditions because it’ll struggle even with treatment.
 It’s not made for wind and rain, hence the Sundome in the name.

 For an ultralight tent, consider the Big Agnes.
-Its lightweight nature makes it a prime pick as a backpacking tent, especially ones who want to sleep in nature—the large mesh windows make sure of that.
+Its lightweight nature makes it a prime pick as a one person backpacking tent, especially ones who want to sleep in nature—the large mesh windows make sure of that.

 It’s raining?
 No problem, the rain fly is fit to withstand 3-seasons, so rain is no match for it.